Ultrafast fibre to the home: how to get it

 That's because when they announced their UFO deals, they priced them to match what they were charging for their existing deals - but since then they've put up their standard prices.

-When UFO was launched, for example, TalkTalk's Simply Broadband deal cost £5 a month, plus £16.70 for line rental - so the UFO version cost £21.70 all in.
+When UFO was launched, for example, TalkTalk's Simply Broadband deal cost £21.70 a month including line rental - so the UFO version also cost £21.70.

-By the same token, Essentials and Plus TV customers will continue to get exactly the same other services as they do now - but over an ultrafast, up to 900Mb, connection, and at a cheaper price.
+Even with the recent package refresh, each of the new deals offers the same other services as a standard ADSL customer - but over an ultrafast, up to 900Mb, connection, and at a cheaper price.

 The budget broadband providers have spoken about their ambitions to expand UFO to other cities, although they're being somewhat coy about where they're planning to unveil it next.